pandaproject/panda/docs/performance.rst

 Performance
 ===========

 The default PANDA configuration has been optimized for an EC2 Small server environment.
-However, even if that is the hosting solution you choose the default configuration may not be optimal for you
+However, even if that is the hosting solution it is possible the default configuration may not be optimal for you.

 Task throttling
 ===============